Background China

 Expected Solutions and Innovations

-The socio-economic polarisation processes between urban centres and rural areas in China as well as the ecological challenges in the context of advancing urbanisation could so far only be counteracted to a limited extent, despite several existent territorial planning approaches, development programmes and investments.
+The socio-economic polarisation processes between urban centers and rural areas in China as well as the ecological challenges in the context of advancing urbanisation could so far only be counteracted to a limited extent, despite several existent territorial planning approaches, development programmes and investments.
 This is where URA comes in and aims to use strategic planning and governance instruments to promote the development of an actor-oriented vision and guiding framework for the study region, including socio-ecologically sustainable paths of action.
 These should particularly strengthen approaches and networks of an active circular economy within the urban region.
 Special attention is paid to the long-term safeguarding of urban-rural ecosystem services, the efficient use of urban-rural material flows in agricultural production and waste disposal, and the sustainable strengthening of social and economic inclusion processes at the urban-rural interface.
 The current results will be compared with German planning approaches for integrated territorial development and tested for their transferability to other Chinese and international regions.

-Achievements 2024
+Current Achievements

 The URA project actively propels scientific research, advances collaborative vision-building methodologies (so called Raumbild approach), and engages in science-policy dialogues.
 Embracing an interdisciplinary approach, the scientific research spans socio-spatial practices, circular economy, landscape, ecosystems, and migration.
 Goal of the Raumbild planning process is envisioning a sustainable future for the urban-rural continuum.
 Due to pandemic-related travel restrictions, the URA project shifted to a Sino-German comparative approach, adding Nordhausen in Thuringia as a case study.
 Workshops were held in Nordhausen, serving as pivotal testing grounds until the consortium was finally able to conduct further Raumbild workshops in Huangyan, China, specifically in the Urban-Rural Living Labs.